 Beta: Is our normal wake state of consciousness.
-We are engaged with our enviroment, we are having conversations and we are thinking.
+We are engaged with our environment, we are having conversations and we are thinking.

-Theta: An example would be daydreaming, where your focus is not on your enviroment but on something internal.
-As a result you lose your sense of time flow.
-Times when you cannot remember how you got where you are would be a result of dipping into Theta.
+Theta: An example would be daydreaming, where your focus is not on your environment but on something internal.
+As a result, you lose your sense of time flow.
+Times, when you cannot remember how you got where you are, would be a result of dipping into Theta.
 A state where ideas are all free flow and sometimes inspirational.
 When you are engaged in a repetitious task you can mentally disengage from the task, as it does not require focus, and enter into a theta state.

 “”People with ADD/ADHD [inattentive ADD/ADHD, as opposed to other types of ADD such as overfocused] exhibit too little Beta(thinking) activity and too much Theta(dreaming) activity.
 This is the classic inattention for ADD.
 With ADHD, hyperactivity keeps people from falling asleep.
 In essence, the person is combatting the high Theta activity and keeping themselves aroused (by increasing their Beta activity).”“ (http://www.causeof.org/brainwaves.htm)